Another choppy day on Wall Street ends with indexes mixed

+Small-companies fell broadly.
 A late-afternoon rally in technology stocks helped offset some of the losses in energy companies, banks and other sectors.
-Prices for oil and other commodities fell broadly, pulling mining and energy stocks lower.
+Prices for oil and other commodities also fell, pulling mining and energy stocks lower.
 The yield on the 10-year Treasury note fell to 1.25%.

-Technology companies made broad gains, including 3.7% for chipmaker Nvidia after reporting strong financial results, but those gains were outweighed by a slide in financial and industrial stocks.
-Companies that rely on consumer spending also weighed heavily on the market.
-Energy stocks took the heaviest losses in the S&P 500 as energy prices fell.

-The broader market has been losing ground overall since the benchmark S&P 500 reached another record high on Monday.
-Every major index is on track for a weekly loss.
+Investors continued to size up quarterly report cards from retailers.
+Macy's posted its second-biggest single-day gain as traders cheered the department store chain's latest results.

 “One of the challenges right now is we’re getting some degree of a mixed message about what is working and what’s not,” said Eric Freedman, chief investment officer at U.S. Bank Wealth Management.